Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ---v

-## Voluntarty vs Forced Coordination
+## Voluntary vs Forced Coordination

 ![](./img/overview/voluntary-coordination.jpeg)

 Notes:
 It can happen voluntarily or by force.
 Here we have a picture of folks working together, let's assume voluntarily as they volunteer their time at a community garden.
+This is a wonderful example of human coordination at its best.

 ---
-## Voluntarty vs Forced Coordination
+## Voluntary vs Forced Coordination
 ![](./img/overview/forced-coordination.jpeg)

 Notes:
+Of course Coordination can have it's ugly side.
-But what about slavery?
-That's certainly a coordinated effort to force people to work.
+This is certainly a coordinated effort; people working together.

-Now, of course, we could simply avoid considering and discussing slavery because it is immoral.
-And avoiding slavery is a really good heuristic btw; I recommend you all avoid slavery because it is immoral in your daily lives.
-But it's about more than that.
+Most of us consider slavery a bad outcome.
+It IS a bad outcome.
+Even those with sketchier moral compasses would agree that _they_ don't want to be the slaves.

 We want to create conditions (incentives) where voluntary coordination can happen freely and easily.
-When we don't have these conditions, you do end up with slavery.
-Because eventually someone sees the potential of coordination and forces it to happen.
+And thus slavery is unlikely.
 By building proper tools for voluntary coordination, we can help prevent forced coordination from happening in the first place.
-We can also help those who are enslaved coordinate to rise up for their liberation.

 ---
 # Trust

-So you want to make some kind of agreement.
+So you want to coordinate with someone.
 But you don't want to get ripped off.

 Notes:
-Alright let’s talk about trust - as it's required for coordination - Let's imagine, you want make an agreement, but you don't want to get ripped off.
+Alright let’s talk about trust - as it's one common way to achieve coordination - Let's imagine, you want make an agreement, but you don't want to get ripped off.
 Trust means I trust you not to rip me off.
 Say for example, that we decide to build your house this week, I in turn believe that we’ll build mine next week.